sohaveaniceday/my-flask-application/README.md

 If I had more time with the task I would definitely add elements like error handling, authentication, and path-specific routing.
 These are the cornerstone for any REST API and vital for any fully-fledged apps.

 I learnt a huge amount doing this task.
 I didn't realise it was possible to deploy and use AWS functionality all from the terminal, for instance.
 The biggest learning, however, was when approaching a task with a lot of unknown components it's best to start with the base fundamentals before jumping straight into a task.
-I found little challenges a lot easier once I had built up my knowledge and was able to tackle them with hard-earned logic.
+I found challenges a lot easier once I had built up my knowledge and was able to tackle them with hard-earned logic.
+A programmer should also not be afraid to start again if they find themselves reaching a dead end with a particualar piece of technology.

 ## Brief